minio/minio-java/docs/API.md

 __Example__

 The maximum size of a single object is limited to 5TB. putObject transparently uploads objects larger than 5MB in multiple parts.
+This allows failed uploads to resume safely by only uploading the missing parts.
+Uploaded data is carefully verified using MD5SUM signatures.

 ```java